Giving people shaving advice should be a fairly simple matter, or at least you would think so.

 The Parker 99R gets the nod as the best silo type razor.

-The butterfly mechanism works smoothly and reliably, and this razor is a bargain, coming in under $30 American from many online retailers.
-And it’s quite heavy, weighing in just over 4 ounces.
+The butterfly mechanism works smoothly and reliably, and this razor is a bargain. it’s also quite heavy, weighing in just over 4 ounces.

 The razor is unaware of the concept of plastic and will outlast you, me, and possibly all civilization.